R2S-ver/ABS-3D-Printing-Guide/README.md

 - Clear any clog in the hotend before restarting the print
 - Check the extruder gear for debris and insufficient grip

-### Notes on the brass gear idea
+### Notes on upgrade the extruder brass gear idea
-One idea was to replace the plastic extruder gear with a brass gear.
+One idea was to replace the black plastic extruder gear with a brass gear.
 However, this may actually be a **negative optimization** in some cases, because brass can transfer heat more easily and may soften the filament earlier in the feed path.
-For that reason, the brass gear idea should be treated carefully rather than assumed to be an automatic upgrade.
+For that reason, the brass gear idea should be treated carefully rather than assumed to be an upgrade.

 ---